microsoft/FluidFramework/.changeset/green-forks-invite.md

 "@fluidframework/routerlicious-driver": major
 ---

-Blob aggregation: remove dead concepts and code
+routerlicious-driver: remove dead blob aggregation concepts and code

 Dead concepts blob aggregation like `aggregateBlobsSmallerThanBytes` and `minBlobSize` have been removed.